SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Once you know the skill levels of people, you can occasionally match up teammates to make the debate 'balanced'.
 - Losing debates nonstop will get to anyone.
 Even the 'weakest' debater is a valuable member of the soc, and their self-esteem needs to be kept high enough to be motivated to come to sessions.
 Even if they feel trash, they shouldn't further feel like utter trash.
 (In fact a weak debater is a vulnerable stakeholder, and if you're not able to uplift those who work hard, then it's a skill issue of the Debsoc).
-- So stealthily teaming them up with debaters you think are good, keeps the debates close and exciting too.
+- I found that stealthily teaming them up with debaters I thought were good, kept the debates close and exciting too.
-- This also gives all debaters experience in working with different kinds of people.
+- This also gave all debaters experience in working with different kinds of people.

 ## Keeping it fun